 - Scheduled graduation ceremony time and date

 - Religious festival or Holy day information

-Once you have all the relevant documentation, you will need to meet with Student Wellbeing at least 3 weeks prior to the examination period or date of assessment.
-A Student Wellbeing officer will assess and verify your equity request, and submit a request on your behalf for alternative graduation arrangements.
+Once you have all the relevant documentation, you will need to meet with Multi-faith services at least 3 weeks prior to the examination period or date of assessment.
+The Multi-faith officer will assess and verify your equity request, and submit a request on your behalf for alternative graduation arrangements.